T20X/notes/C++Expressions.md

 ## lvalue

- An lvalue is a glvalue that is not an xvalue.
+ An lvalue is a glvalue that is not an xvalue. derefrencing pointer or taking address generates lvalue!

 ## rvalue
  An rvalue is a prvalue or an xvalue.